SCZang/DC-gra2seq/README.md

 * Please make sure both the metrics are computed with the entire test set (i.e., num_per_category=2500 in `sample.py`).

-* We also provide the random seeds in `random_seed.npy` (stored in the .zip file in [link](https://jbox.sjtu.edu.cn/l/i193TY)) for creating the random masks for sketch healing.
-These seeds are the specific ones utilized in the article for the sketch healing performance evaluation.
+* We also provide the random seeds in [random_seed.npy](https://pan.baidu.com/s/10vbgD7P1jk6oD6g3stO8gA?pwd=f49r) for creating random masks for sketch healing.
+These seeds are the specific ones utilized in the article for sketch healing performance evaluation.
 You can use them to make a fair comparison with the benchmarks in the article.

 # Citation
 If you find this project useful for academic purposes, please cite it as: